 The Monsoon Palace can be seen from Udaipur, perched high on a hill above the city.
 As its name suggests, it was a favored destination of the royal family during the monsoon season.
 The Palace belonged to the Mewar royal family until it was placed in government hands.
 After being closed for quite a while, it's been restored but isn't very well maintained.
 The Palace is a popular sunset spot due to its unsurpassed view over Udaipur.
 Those who are familiar with James Bond's Octopussy movie will also recognize the Palace as the home of the principal villain, Kamal Khan.
 The drive to the palace takes around 30 minutes and passes through Sajjan Garh Wildlife Sanctuary.
-Entry fees are payable, and some people feel that the 300 rupee cost for foreigners is overpriced and not worth it.
+Entry fees are payable, and some people feel that the fee for foreigners is overpriced and not worth it.
 Auto rickshaws aren't allowed to enter the Wildlife Sanctuary so it's best to hire a car or take the special minivan that departs from Gangaur Ghat at 5 p.m. daily.

 This imposing white Hindu temple, with intricate architecture and carvings, is an unmissable landmark in the Lal Ghat area near the entrance to the City Palace.
 It was built by Maharana Jagat Singh in 1961 and houses a black stone idol of Lord Jagannath (an incarnation of Lord Vishnu).
-The highlight there is the evocative aarti (worship ceremony) every sunrise and sunset.
+The highlight here is the evocative aarti (worship ceremony) every sunrise and sunset.

 Red cable cars ferry sightseers on short (five minutes one way) trips up the hill from Deen Dayal Park at Doodh Talai (next to the Shiv Niwas Palace hotel) to Karni Mata temple.
 There's a viewing platform there and it's another popular spot for seeing the sunset over the city.
 Do be aware that the line and waiting time to buy tickets can be lengthy at times.
 Tickets cost about 80 rupees for adults, and there's an option to pay more and not have to wait.